pro-grade/pro-grade/README.md

 ### Generate the policy file

-Simply use the custom Java Security Manager class *net.sourceforge.prograde.generator.PolicyFileGeneratorJSM* when starting your Java application.
+Simply use the custom Java Security Manager class *net.sourceforge.prograde.sm.PolicyFileGeneratorJSM* when starting your Java application.
 Then go through usual application worklows and the generator will create a policy file with *missing permissions* for you.

 Other steps are optional: